Current READU Members

 Co-researcher

-team, and worked on the King County opioid settlement community consultation project, the law enforcement regional co-design project, and the King County emergency medical services strategic plan.
+Will (he/him) is a co researcher on the Research with Expert Advisors on Drug Use (READU) team, and worked on the King County opioid settlement community consultation project, the law enforcement regional co-design project, and the King County emergency medical services strategic plan.
 Will is a long term harm reductionist and advocate with years of experience working in the community and speaking at overdose awareness community events and UW lecture series.
 In addition to teaching students, Will has co-facilitated harm reduction training for clinicians at the UW Harborview Grand Rounds series in the Psychiatry and Behavioral Sciences Department and has worked with the Harm Reduction Research and Treament (HaRRT) Center for the past 7 years and has co-authored several published manuscripts.
 Will is also an avid karaoke enthusiast.

 Nicky Cotta

-Research Coordinator, ORCID Study
+ORCID Study Research Coordinator

 Jenna Van Draanen